ramarora00/ramarora00/README.md

 ### 🧭 Fun Fact

 I can sleep like a baby after a long day of coding 😴
-…and wake up ready to ship fintech solutions 🚀
+…and wake up ready to ship solutions 🚀

 ---